alexeibex/alexeibex.github.io/Contracts.md

 </details>

 - **Class Discussion**
+  - π Claim: ∆ gave her endorsement to other products without any compensation.
+  - ∆ Claim: No mutality of agreement.
+No obligation to sell anything at all.
+Not a valid contract & No deal.
+  - Consideration: Exclusive rights to market products X for 1/2 profits made from sales of endorsed products.
-  - Cardozo "The law has outgrown is primitive stage of formalism when the precise word was the sovereign talisman and every slip was fatal.”136 The clear intent of the parties was to give the plaintiff an exclusive right.
+  - Cardozo "The law has outgrown is primitive stage of formalism when the precise word was the sovereign talisman and every slip was fatal.”
+The clear intent of the parties was to give the plaintiff an exclusive right.
 The defendant cannot escape that right on a formal technicality."
+  - Cannot account for profits if you dont have a duty to make profits
+    - Implied promise to create profits that will be accounted for monthly.
+  - The opposite holding?
+What is a reasonable effort by the π to create profits?
+    - What happens if he does not generate profits?
+    - What remedy does ∆ have?
+  - Cardozo enforcing contract that was not explicitly between the parties, (Freedom to make bad deals)
+    - Cardozo reading intent into contract and not reading the contract as it was written.

 #### Uniform Commerical Code §1-304 - Obligation of Good Faith
 - Every contract or duty within the UCC imposes an *obligation of good faith in its performance and enforcement*.